Urban Planning Courses

 UP576: Sustainable Urban Systems

 Fundamental concepts of sustainability and resilience in urban systems, including the complex interactions among human, engineered, and natural systems.
-Project-based format, focusing on real-world problems solicited from government agencies, industry, and non-governmental organizations in one or more partnering cities.
+Course will include both engineering and social science perspectives of urban sustainability.
+Project and discussion based format, with flexibility to choose project related to student’s research interests.
 Same as NRES 592 and CEE 592.
 Prerequisites required.

 UP587: Qualitative Research Methods